carpentries-lab/python-aos-lesson/development/10-large-data.md

 > ## Data download
 >
 > Instructors teaching this lesson can download the CNRM-CM6-1-HR
-> daily precipitation data from the ESGF.
+> daily precipitation data from the Earth System Grid Federation (ESGF).
-> See the instructor notes for details.
+> See the [instructor notes](https://carpentrieslab.github.io/python-aos-lesson/guide/index.html) for details.
->
-> It is a very large download (45 GB),
+> Since it is a very large download (45 GB),
-> so learners are not expected to download the data.
+> learners are not expected to download the data.
 > (None of the exercises at the end of the lesson require downloading the data.)
 >
 {: .challenge}